harsh-haria/harsh-haria/README.md

 <h2> About Harsh⚡:</h2>

 I'm a Graduate Student living in Mumbai, IN.
+I have always been excited and curious about technology since my childhood.
+Until the present moment, I have worked on multiple projects while exploring technologies like IoT, ML, Blockchain, Web development, etc. Recently, I have also started learning more about software development, especially web development and system design.
 Outside Tech, I love to play video games, watch F1 races, enjoy music and explore nature outdoors.
 I'm an avid learner and curiosity is what drives me 🤓

 <!-- - Check out my LinkedIn: [Harsh Haria on LinkedIn](www.linkedin.com/in/harsh-haria) -->